Salt & Wind Travel

 Sometimes you gotta go big and grand and over-the-top, we get it.
 In the case of Sirmione’s historic city center, that’s when you book a room at the 5-star luxury property, the Villa Cortine Palace Hotel.
 As the name suggests, this hotel was first a villa and then converted into a hotel in the 1950s.

-Its location at the end of the Sirmione peninsula means it has gorgeous views of Lake Garda that provide direct access to the famous thermal waters and a private beach.
-We’re fans of it for the service and old-world charm and because the sprawling 12-acre property grounds are jaw-dropping.
+Its location at the end of the Sirmione peninsula means it has gorgeous views of Lake Garda and direct access to the famous thermal waters and a private beach.
+We’re fans of it for the service, old-world charm, and the sprawling 12-acre property grounds, which are jaw-dropping.

 Chic and Central Hotel: Hotel Eden

-This 4-star hotel is the most accessible in the historic center of Sirmione because it’s just a few strides inside the walled city center.
+This 4-star hotel is the most accessible in the historic center of Sirmione because it’s just a few steps inside the walled city center.
 But that alone is not a reason to stay here!
-Its lakefront terrace, gorgeous views, easy beach access, and central location, however, very much are!
+Its lakefront terrace, gorgeous views, easy beach access, and central location are very much so!

 For Modern Vibes: Aqva Boutique Hotel